department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 1. Consider how we might more closely mirror the language that Veterans heard during their service (e.g., specific FOB names, "green zone") in questions about locations in order for Veterans to better understand how to answer.
 1. Consider whether to show a map for questions that mention locations that Veterans may find confusing or ambiguous, such as "neutral zone".
 1. Consider how we might indicate where to find the list of presumptive conditions while  reading the definition presumptive conditions on the R1-1 page.
 Nothing on that page suggests that you will be able to see presumptive conditions after you click the "Learn what to do next" link.
-1. Consider how we might better support people who already have VA disability and don't see the "If you haven't filed a claim for your condition" and "If we denied your claim for this condition in the past" links as relevant.
+1. Consider how we might better support people who already get VA disability compensation and don't see the "If you haven't filed a claim for your condition" and "If we denied your claim for this condition in the past" links as relevant.
 1. Consider how we might address participants' questions and concerns about eligibility for benefits under the PACT Act:
      1. Whether/how PACT Act benefits are relevant if you're already 100% disabled *[Danielle Thierry is working with OPIA to add this to the PACT page]*
      1. Whether you must have a disability in order to get compensation *vs.* were just in a specific location